Close Menu

 If there are costs in your case, then you pay for those costs.
 But the costs are usually less than $100.
 You must also pay to obtain a copy of your medical records.
 The cost of your medical records is whatever your doctor charges for them.

 You owe costs whether we win or lose your case.
 But, to hire most lawyers, you have to pay a fee upfront.
 However, you can’t do that because you don’t have a job.
 We understand.
-Which is why you only pay an attorney fee to us if we win your SSD and SSI case.
+Which is why you only pay an attorney fee to us if we win your SSDI and SSI case.

 MORE ABOUT OUR LAWYERS AND STAFF

 At Cannon Disability Law, we can help you apply for benefits.
 In our office, we have trained staff who will help you complete your application.
-Usually, we help you file your application online on Social Security’s website.
-You can learn more about our lawyers and staff on our About Us page.
+Usually, we help you file your application on Social Security’s website.
+You can learn about our lawyers and staff on our About Us page.

 WE PRACTICE SOCIAL SECURITY LAW EXCLUSIVELY